Stability theory of game-theoretic group feature explanations for machine learning models: Group explainers with coalition structures

-In the reverse order, the bounds in general do not hold, which can be shown in a similar manner as in Theorem \ref{prop::margoperatorunbound}. \end{remark}

-Lemma \ref{prop::quotgameexpl} states that the quotient game explanations always coincide for games $\vce$ and $\vpdp$ whenever the unions are independent, and hence always leads to explanations that are consistent with data in the sense of Theorem \ref{prop::condoperator}.
-Furthermore, as each union is treated as a player, each quotient game explanation can be computed in time $O(2^{|\mathcal{P}|})$.
-Thus, if the number of groups $|\mathcal{P}|$ grows as $\log(n^{1-\delta})$, the quotient game explanations have complexity $O(n)$.
+Proposition \ref{prop::quotgameexpl}$(i)$ states that the quotient game explanations always coincide for games $\vce$ and $\vpdp$ whenever the unions are independent, and hence always leads to explanations that are continuous in $L^2(P_X)$ and thus $P_X$-consistent in the sense of Definition \ref{def::consistency}.
+Proposition \ref{prop::quotgameexpl}$(ii)$ states that when a model is additive across elements of the partition $\mathcal{P}$ then the quotient and trivial group explainers actually coincide, while, in general, such equality is not guaranteed as illustrated in Example \ref{1stExample}.
+Furthermore, when each union is treated as a player, $2^{|\mathcal{P}|}\cdot O(v)$ becomes an upper bound for the complexity of computing the quotient game explainer obtained from $v\in\{\vce,\vme\}$.
+In particular, when $|\mathcal{P}|=O(\log(n^{1-\delta}))$, the complexity becomes linear.

+{\bf Implications on feature importance.} Proposition \ref{prop::quotgameexpl}$(i)$ has direct implications on the processes that make use of quantifying local feature attributions (or global ones, as described in Section \S \ref{subsec::single_feat_stability}) to make data-informed decisions.
+Suppose the response variable satisfies $Y=f_*(X)$ for some reference model $f_*\in L^2(P_X)$ and $h$ is an efficient game value in the form \eqref{lingameform}.
+Then, for all models in the $(L^2,\epsilon)$-Rashomon set about $f_*$, their marginal group explanations $h_{S_j}^{\mathcal{P}}[N,\vme]$ will differ by $\epsilon$ for global explanations (and in an $L^2$-sense for local ones) from those of $f_*$, no matter the functional representation of the models, even if some predictors are dropped from consideration.
+This implication addresses the issues discussed in \cite{Kumar2020,Janzing2020} and \cite{Sundararajan2019}, and is an alternative solution to the global feature importance method discussed in \cite{Fisher2019} when the predictors in each group $S_j$ are strongly dependent.

+In a real-life setting, for example, financial institutions are required by the Equal Credit Opportunity Act \cite{ECOA} to inform customers on which factors impacted an adverse credit decision.
+Using group feature attributions based on the marginal quotient game leads to explanations that are true-to-the-data.
+Consequently, if a customer applies at different times when distinct models are used to assess credit risk, the explanations generated from those models will be similar, which guarantees explanation consistency throughout time.
+This also means that those explanations provide high fidelity information to the customer on what actions to take for obtaining credit in the future.

 Using the quotient game approach, there are certain considerations one must take into account: \begin{enumerate}[label=(\alph*)] \item if the partition is changed the game values have to be recomputed; \item knowing the quotient game values does not help with computation of single feature explanations, which are expensive computationally; \item even if single feature explanations are known, the trivial and quotient game explanations in general are not equal (see Example \ref{1stExample}); this case causes loss of continuity of marginal, trivial group explanations with respect to models in $L^2(P_X)$ when dependencies are present. \end{enumerate}